Kuuuube/Misc_Scripts/scripts_and_programs/random_dict_picker/README.md

 - Pressing enter will reveal the value.

-- Optionally, you may input `--flip` to flip they keys and values or `-c` followed by a number to edit the item count.
+- Optionally, you may input any args to update the program state.

 - Pressing enter again will show the next key.